jiehnii/humidity-demand-analysis/README.md

 - Exploratory analysis across states and seasons
 - Regression with **non-linear temperature effects (Temperature²)** and **Humidity×Temperature interaction**
 - Marginal-effect plot showing humidity impact increases at higher temperatures

-## Results
-- Exploratory analysis shows that **humidity alone has a weak direct relationship** with electricity demand across states.
-- Electricity demand is primarily driven by **temperature**, with strong non-linear effects captured using a quadratic temperature term.
-- When modelled jointly with temperature, **humidity exhibits a conditional effect**, becoming increasingly important at higher temperatures.
-- Marginal-effect analysis demonstrates that higher humidity **amplifies electricity demand during hot conditions**, consistent with increased cooling load and reduced thermal comfort.
-- State fixed effects account for substantial baseline differences in demand, reflecting population size, climate, and industrial structure.
-- Overall, the results highlight the importance of **model specification** and **interaction effects** when analysing weather–demand relationships.

 ## Repository Structure
 - `notebooks/`